microsoft/AzureTRE/docs/quickstart.md

 Note. `.tfvars` file is not used, this is intentional.
 The `.env` file format is easier to parse, meaning we can use the values for bash scripts and other purposes

-Copy [.env.sample](../devops/terraform/.env.sample) to `.env` in the  and set values for all variables:
+Copy [/devops/terraform/.env.sample](../devops/terraform/.env.sample) to `/devops/terraform/.env` in the  and set values for all variables:

 - `TF_VAR_state_storage` - The name of the storage account to hold Terraform state.
 - `TF_VAR_mgmt_res_group` - The shared resource group for all hub resources, including the storage account.